tasosalvas/spdiu/doc/configuration.md

 # Selecting and pinning versions

-By default, on a github-hosted project such as SPD, `inv get.install` will request the latest release and pick the appropriate package.
+By default, on a github-hosted project such as SPD, `siu get.install` will request the latest release and pick the appropriate package.

-`inv get install -v [version]` will instead look into the project's releases and find a package from the version you requested.
+`siu get install -v [version]` will instead look into the project's releases and find a package from the version you requested.
 If there is an unambiguous one, it will install it.

 The version check is just a substring search on the download URL, as are the `extension`, `platform`, `version` and `tag_name` variables in the `spdiu.release` configuration.